heng2j/multigrid/HW2.md

     - For videos, save them to [submission/cleanRL/videos](submission/cleanRL/videos).
 Please be mindful regarding video size and retain only the most representative ones.
 Rename the videos as needed for clarity.

 2. **RLlib Agents**:
     - Commit and push your best-performing RLlib agents and checkpoints, ensuring they satisfy the minimum thresholds described in the Task, to [submission/ray_results](submission/ray_results).
+And also your customized [submission/configs](submission/configs).

 3. **RLlib Agents Evaluation Reports**:
     - Commit and push relevant RLlib agent evaluation results: `<my_experiment>_eval_summary.csv`, `<my_experiment>_episodes_data.csv`, and `<my_experiment>.gif` to [submission/evaluation_reports](submission/evaluation_reports).